awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans-with-rest-api.md

 ## Test Usage Plans<a name="api-gateway-usage-plan-test-with-postman"></a>

-As an example, let's use the PetStore API, which was created in [Build an API Gateway API from an Example](api-gateway-create-api-from-example.md)\.
+As an example, let's use the PetStore API, which was created in [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md)\.
 Assume that the API is configured to use an API key of `Hiorr45VR...c4GJc`\.
 The following steps describe how to test a usage plan\.

 **To test your usage plan**
 + Make a `GET` request on the Pets resource \(`/pets`\), with the `?type=...&page=...` query parameters, of the API \(for example, `xbvxlpijch`\) in a usage plan: